Today I am Devotion

 And then she slept.
 For nearly 14 hours, she slept unceasing.

-On the drive home she took the scenic route, stopping occasionally to take pictures of noon on a mountain, or midday on a small town.
-She made sure to pick up several half-moon cookies from a roadside general store, as well as an atrocity called grape pie that she knew Red would favor.
+On the drive home she took the scenic route, stopping occasionally to take pictures of noon on a mountain or midday on a small town.
+She made sure to pick up a bag of saltwater taffy from a roadside general store, as well as an atrocity called grape pie that she knew Red would favor.

 By the end of her drive, only the stars were awake.
 Shay hummed quietly to her home, watching the sleepy mists settle back into their space and listening for the whistling snores of her frog-filled backyard.
 She set the treats by the bathroom door, only hearing a soft drowsy rumble.